-Prices based on 2 people sharing a double/twin room for 7 nights on a bed & breakfast basis, with one night including dinner, and a private guided tour of Caithness.
+Prices based on two people sharing a double/twin room in premium four and five star hotels for seven nights on a bed & breakfast basis, and the final night including dinner.

-All our touring holidays include a map of Scotland with recommended routes from your specified starting point, suggestions on places to see and visit depending on your personal interests and our expertise to help you get the most from your holiday.
+Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.

 All itineraries and room types are presented subject to availability at specific hotels.

 This holiday can be arranged from April to October.

 Availability is individually checked for a hand-picked selection of smaller hotels, guest houses and other independent businesses, so please bear with us and we will respond in 1-2 working days.

 Please note: All fields marked * are required